 Australian Staghound Temperament

 As expected, the Australian Staghounds are wonderful with small children.
-They also tend to get along with other dogs if socialized properly as a puppy.
+They also tend to get along with other dogs if socialized.
 Because of their hunting instincts, it is possible they may prey on small pets like cats.